oliverspryn/pixel-web-services/README.md

 1. Reboot the Pi

-1. After start up is complete, observe the PIXEL interface by going to http://&lt;pi-ip-address&gt;/
+1. After start up is complete, observe the PIXEL interface by going to http://&lt;pi-ip-address&gt;/ in a web browser

 1. (Optional) Consider using [Dataplicity](https://dataplicity.com/) to access the PIXEL over the internet